We Answer Most Popular Questions About Dedicated Development Team

 This hiring model has some peculiarities: the team works on your projects full-time.
 It’s not part-time employment or freelance work – it’s a 40-hour engagement in your tasks.
 Such teams are created by the vendor from scratch, exclusively for your project specifics, and the candidate selection is conducted with proper regard to their soft and hard skills.

-It’s important to consider both because the dedicated development team becomes a part and parcel of your in-house team, so it’s vital to achieve the proper interpersonal synergy.
+It’s important to consider both because the dedicated development team becomes part and parcel of your in-house team, so it’s vital to achieve the proper interpersonal synergy.

 The vendor of this service assumes all responsibility for your team’s recruitment and its official employment, accounting procedures, payroll, taxation, social package, the supply of required equipment and office space, and handles the administrative hassle of office rent, corporate events’ organization, team-building activities, and the like.

 2. How Does Dedicated Team Model Work?

-Dedicated team is a group of developers working from the vendor’s office and dedicating 100% of its working time to client’s project.
+A dedicated team is a group of developers working from the vendor’s office and dedicating 100% of its working time to the client’s project.

 In other words, a dedicated team is hired from scratch specifically for your project and is not engaged in any other projects a vendor may handle for other clients.

-This hiring model is thus juxtaposed to part-time employment of software developers on many clients’ projects that many outsourcing companies apply today.
+This hiring model has thus juxtaposed to software developers’ part-time employment on many clients’ projects that many outsourcing companies apply today.

 The essential features of hiring dedicated development team are:

 - Custom recruiting.
 You don’t have to adjust your project or workflow to the ready-made team you hire.
 Your dedicated team is hired from scratch specifically in line with your project needs, so when working with a credible staffing vendor, you are always guaranteed a team perfectly suited to your job description.